Makassar South Sulawesi, Indonesia Travel Guide

 Government services typically operate on a standard Monday to Friday schedule.

-Always check the local holiday calendar in advance of your visit to anticipate potential closings and trip interruptions.
+Always check the local holiday calendar before you go to anticipate potential closures and trip interruptions.

 Engage with local culture respectfully.